ravitejajaligama/CPU_SCHEDULER/README.md

 analyze the performance of the particular selected algorithm.
 Also, it suggests the optimal algorithm for a particular set of processes.
+Here I made 2 branches namely main and master.
+Main contains only README file and the next branch "master" contains all the codes.

 How to run the project: